wp-plugins/coming-soon-page/readme.txt

 *   Mailing list input text color - Set Mailing list input text color.
 *   Mailing list button and input font-size - Set Mailing list button and input font-size.

-The third option page is “Mailing list” .
+The third option page is "Mailing list" .
 On this page you can type Sendmail Message text and send Message to users.
-The last option page is “Live Preview” .
+The last option page is "Live Preview" .
 Here you can see you Coming soon page live preview.